dragonwolfsp/dotfiles/AppData/Roaming/nvda/addons/nao/doc/en/readme.md

 The addon works on Windows 10 and Windows 11 systems, since they have OCR capabilities builtin.
 Nao is compatible from NVDA version 2019.3, so don't use older versions of the screen reader.
 Note that Nao works with Windows Explorer, on desktop, with Total Commander or xplorer² filemanager; don't use other software like 7zip or Winrar, since they are not supported.
+For e-mail attachments, it also works with Microsoft Outlook 2016 or beyond.

 ## Features and commands
-* NVDA + Shift + R: recognize any sorts of images and pdf from file system;
+* NVDA + Shift + R: recognize any sorts of images and pdf from file system or attached to an e-mail;
   * PgUp / PgDown: move the cursor between real pages of a multipages document.
   * Ctrl + S: save the document in nao-document format.
 You can open it again with NVDA + Shift + R.
   * P: report page number related to the cursor position, in a multipage document.